Skip to Main Content

 For 2018, the board approved a special scholarship award, in memory of Lou Weintraub.
 He passed away in December 2017, one month shy of his 104th birthday.
 With a $25,000 gift from the estate of Doug and Gini Fulton in 2019, the Board established a seventh scholarship in honor of Doug, who with Lou Weintraub founded the Renaissance Scholarship program.

-Since its inception in 1993 and through 2023, the Renaissance Society has given 121 students scholarships for a total of $269,000 in awards.
+Annually the Renaissance Society awards scholarships to deserving Sacramento State students.
+Since its inception in 1993 and through 2024, the Renaissance Society has given 128 students scholarships for a total of $290,000 in awards.
+The scholarship program is supported by contributions from Renaisssance members.
+Two of the seven scholarships have been endowed.

 Originally, applicants were sought in fields related to gerontology, but that has been expanded to include other disciplines and graduate students have been added.
 In addition to Sac State requirements for scholarships, Renaissance requires a minimum grade point average (GPA) of 3.00 and an essay describing personal achievements, challenges, financial needs and, most importantly, how their field of study will be useful to Renaissance members.